 We are interviewing parents to learn their perspectives on their children’s use of computational toys and kits.
-If you (1) have a child between 3-9 years old and (2) the child has experience with coding toys or apps, We are eager to learn your perspectives on your child’s play with these coding toys and apps!
+If you (1) have a child between 3-9 years old and (2) the child has experience with coding toys or apps, we are eager to learn your perspectives on your child’s play with these coding toys and apps!
+Your insights will help designers and researchers better support parents in future computational toys and kits design.
 The computational toys and apps include but are not limited to:

-Computational toys: Bee-Bot, Blue-Bot, Code-a-pillar, Coding Awbie, COJI, Cubetto, Dash & Dot, Hello Ruby, KIBO, MeeperBots, Plobot, Pro-Bot, Cubelets, Robot Mouse, Robot Turtles, Thymio Robot
+Computational toys: Bee-Bot, Blue-Bot, Code-a-pillar, Coding Awbie, COJI, Cubetto, Dash & Dot, Hello Ruby, KIBO, MeeperBots, Plobot, Pro-Bot, Cubelets, Robot Mouse, Robot Turtles, Thymio Robot, etc.

-Computational apps: Cargo-Bot, Codeable Crafts, LightBot, Move the Turtle, RoboZZle, Run Marco!, ScratchJr, The Foos
+Computational apps: Cargo-Bot, Codeable Crafts, LightBot, Move the Turtle, RoboZZle, Run Marco!, ScratchJr, The Foos, etc.

 This study includes two stages and will take around 60 minutes:

-Stage 1: A 5-8 minute survey (http://bit.ly/cutoy) that asks for your consent to this study, your demographic information, and how frequently your child uses computational toys and kits.
-In the survey, you will also need to pick a time for a 50-minute interview through video conferencing platforms such as Skype or Zoom.
+Stage 1: A 3-minute survey that asks for your consent to this study and how frequently your child uses computational toys and kits.

 Stage 2: We will interview you to learn about your perspectives on your child’s use of computational toys and kits, such as your and your child’s roles in the play activity and the perceived benefits.
 After the interview, we will email you a $20 Amazon Gift Card.